The Past Is Always About the Present

 You’re dealing with loss

-You just got fired from you job, you broke up with your boyfriend, your grandmother died.
+You just got fired from your job, you broke up with your boyfriend, your grandmother died.
 Here you are dealing with active grief, and with such grief naturally comes a reviewing of the past through a new lens: Mistakes on the job, that argument with your boyfriend that should have clued you into realizing that the relationship was in trouble, fond memories of your grandmother.

 You’re dealing with a chain of losses

 Losses tend to connect to each other.
 The triggering of one will often trigger others, especially if these past losses haven’t been fully resolved.
 Here the breakup triggers memories of other boyfriends, other breakups, other rejections.
-The death of your grandmother makes you think about your childhood dog who was hit by car.
+The death of your grandmother makes you think about your childhood dog who was hit by a car.
 The loss of the job makes you think of other jobs that you liked or struggled with.

 The past reflects a re-surface of core dynamic

 Why is Sara thinking about Brad’s one-night-stand now?
-Because it is telling about something what’s wrong in the present — that Brad seems more withdrawn or preoccupied of late, or that they haven’t been much as couple or having as much sex as they used to.
+Because it is telling about something what’s wrong in the present — that Brad seems more withdrawn or preoccupied of late, or that they haven’t been much of a couple or having as much sex as they used to.
 These shifts can easily trigger Sara feeling insecure, uncared for, untrusting, and with these feelings come her mentally falling back into the past.

 The past reflects a lack of closure

 Or maybe Sara’s going back there because she never fully understood why this happened at all.
 Instead she and Brad “patched it up," but she was left with too many questions that she was reluctant to pursue for whatever reason.
-Now those lingering question rise to surface, triggered perhaps by stress or subtle shifts in the relationship now.
+Now those lingering questions rise to surface, triggered perhaps by stress or subtle shifts in the relationship now.

 The past is tied to trauma